 Corporate communication is the perception of a company by creating a brand identity and maintaining communication with the general public.
 Corporate communication teams build the company image, communicate with internal and external audiences to maintain a positive reputation in the industry, and bridge the gap between employees and management.

-A company’s communication strategy can go a multitude of ways often consisting of written (website, press releases, memos), verbal (interviews, videos, press conferences) and visual (photographs, infographics, illustrations).
+A company’s corporate communication strategy can go a multitude of ways often consisting of written (website, press releases, memos), verbal (interviews, videos, press conferences) and visual (photographs, infographics, illustrations).

 To build a strong brand identity, internal and external communication need to be aligned.